skim743/gritsbot_3/README.md

 ## 1 - Automatic Installation

 To install the firmware automatically, copy ".git-credentials" in "\~/git/gritsbot_2/docker" directory and "setup" in "\~/git/gritsbot_2/setup" directory to "rootfs/home/pi" directory of the SD card.

-Eject the card from the computer and insert it onto a Raspberry Pi and power it up.
-It should automatically connect to the wifi.
-The Pi needs some time to boot for the first time.
-The boot up process can be visually inspected by plugging the Raspberry Pi to a monitor through a mini HDMI cable.
-When the Pi completes the booting process it will prompt a login.
-If the Pi shows a blue screen prompting to enter a new username, something is wrong with Step 1, and the Raspbian OS needs to be reinstalled.
-Before loading another image to the Pi, make sure to re-type the passwords for the Pi and the Wifi.
-The Raspberry Pi Imager seems to be ruining the passwords saved in the advanced setting when the program is restarted.

 On the Pi, run the setup script with